drshashanksingh/newsite1/_posts/2025-05-20-my-test-post.md

 ---
-layout: post
-title: "Welcome to my first Blog!"
+title: "My test blog"
+permalink: /_posts/2025-05-20-my-test-post
+excerpt: "How to quickly write a blog"
+redirect_from:
+  - /theme-setup/
 toc: true
 ---